-The Idiots Guide To Project Management
+The Idiot’s Guide To Managing Projects

 Watch the following video and learn how project managers can avoid spending more time, effort or money on a project than they need to…

-Hello, I’m Jennifer Whitt, Director of ProjectManager.com.
+Hello, I’m Jennifer Bridges, Director of ProjectManager.com.

 Welcome to our whiteboard session today on the Idiot’s Guide to Project Management.
 Before you make any judgments, let me share with you where this came from.
 People always kid me about my stories of “back in the day,” so I’ll start with my “back in the day” story.

 Back in the day, right out of college, I worked for a company and, believe it or not, I was a Unix system administrator.
 People may not even know what that is anymore.
 It was on the technology side, and it was before the term “project management” or “project manager” even existed.
 I was given by my executives my first small project.
 The first word that came out of my mouth was, “Yay,” but what was in my mind was, “Oh, no. What’s that?
 What’s a project?
 What’s a small project and what’s a big project?”
 After all, I was, again, a Unix system administrator and involved in very large project initiatives.

 The term “small” is relative to your organization.
 I’ve created my Idiot’s Guide for me, Jennifer Bridges, and I’d like to share that with you today in case you find yourself on your first small project.
 Maybe some of the tips will help.

 The principle I learned through this in the beginning was from my executives once I got my first small project is don’t spend more time, money, or effort on the project because this was literally a small project, and once I was given this project, I was a woman on a mission.
 I really studied and analyzed this thing.

 My small project was moving our group of about 15 people.
 Our group was actually sitting on the raised floor in the computer room of our company.
 We were moving into our new office, which was a modified hallway.
 So I did have to coordinate with several other people for this big move.
 What I learned from my executive, again, was not to overkill this project.